jdewit/GeneratorBundle/README.md

 AvroGeneratorBundle
 ====================
-Generate code similar in structure to the FOSUserBundle.
-With this bundle you can generate or update all classes related to an entity with just a few commands in the console.
+Generate Symfony2 code from the command line!
+With this bundle you can generate or update all classes related to an entity with just a few commands!

 This bundle generates code that is customised to my personal preferences so it won't be for everyone.
 However, I am open to collaborating with others in improving this bundle and making it more suitable for more people.

-FYI: Updating any classes overwrites the original file.

 Status
 ======